ekvit22/neural-search-system-nlp/README.md

 ### Run 2 — acting on the diagnosis

-**Hypothesis.** If Run 1 is limited by data quantity and by too few negatives, then increasing both should lower the loss and, more importantly, produce better embeddings.
+**Hypothesis:** If Run 1 is limited by data quantity and by too few negatives, then increasing both should lower the loss and, more importantly, produce better embeddings.
 The changes:

-- **4× more data** (50k → 200k MS MARCO examples → 97,884 triples) — directly addresses the
+- **4× more data** (50k → 200k MS MARCO examples → 97,884 triples) - directly addresses the
   data-starvation bottleneck; this was expected to be the dominant lever.
-- **Batch 64 → 128** — doubles in-batch negatives (127 → 255), the main driver of contrastive
+- **Batch 64 → 128** - doubles in-batch negatives (127 → 255), the main driver of contrastive
   signal.
-- **LR 1e-4 → 2e-4** — scaled with batch size (the standard linear-scaling heuristic: a 2× batch
+- **LR 1e-4 → 2e-4** - scaled with batch size (the standard linear-scaling heuristic: a 2× batch
   averages over more examples, so a larger step is warranted).
-- **Epochs 10 → 15** — a bigger batch means fewer gradient steps per epoch, so epochs were raised to keep the *total update count* comparable and avoid confounding "more data" with "fewer updates".
+- **Epochs 10 → 15** - a bigger batch means fewer gradient steps per epoch, so epochs were raised to keep the total update count comparable and avoid confounding "more data" with "fewer updates".

-*Honest caveat:* this changes four things at once, so it is not a clean single-variable ablation — the gain can't be attributed to one factor in isolation.
+This changes four things at once, so it is not a clean single-variable ablation — the gain can't be attributed to one factor in isolation.
 Given Run 1's diagnosis (data was the clearest deficit) the data increase is the most likely dominant cause, but this is a reasoned attribution, not a proven one.